Academic Continuity and Remote Teaching - Leveraging Technology

 - Online Quizzes and Tests – Blackboard allows for online quizzes and tests that can include 15 question types, including multiple choice, true/false, matching, fill-in-the blank, and short answer/essay.

 - Respondus LockDown Browser & Monitor – Provides faculty with the ability to help ensure academic integrity by enforcing students to use a secure browser and also a webcam to monitor student assessment sessions.

-- Live Class Meetings and Virtual Office Hours – Offer students an opportunity to attend a live class meeting or virtual office hour appointment, use Blackboard Collaborate Ultra to host a video conferencing session.
+- Synchronous Class Meetings and Virtual Office Hours – Provide students an opportunity to attend a live class meeting or virtual office hour appointment, use Zoom or Blackboard Collaborate Ultra to host a video conferencing session.

 In addition to using Blackboard, GVSU provides opportunities to best use video to relay course materials, lectures, and class information to students.

 - Panopto Videos – Record or narrate a PowerPoint lecture, create engaging video content, and consider using Panopto to post instructional videos to a Blackboard course.